themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 - monitor outputs
 - add human approval for sensitive operations

-All of that is necessary.
-It is not sufficient.
+All of that is necessary, but it leaves an important layer uncovered.

 An agent can avoid obviously malicious tool calls and still poison an organization's understanding of reality.
 It can respect permissions and still carry a false assumption into every future decision.
 It can cite a source and still launder weak evidence into a confident conclusion.

-That is the uncomfortable part.
-You can secure the hands of the agent while leaving its belief system exposed.
+The result is a strange gap: teams can secure what the agent is allowed to do while leaving how it forms beliefs much less governed.

 ## The epistemic attack surface